1 – Not Having One

 7 – Not Knowing How You Will Measure Success

 Conversion is a key measure.
 But ‘how’ do YOU measure conversion?
 It may be a sale, it may be signing up for your email newsletter, it may be someone ‘Liking’ your company’s Facebook page.
-But technially speaking how will you know this?
-Do you have the tools, the scheduled time, and the resources lined up to report out how you’re doing?
+But technically speaking how will you know this?
+Do you have the tools, the scheduled time, and the resources lined up to report how you’re doing?

 8 – Failure to Create a Testing Model

 Speaking of measures… It’s just as important to have a system that allows you to test key assumptions before rolling out a huge investment in a major online marketing campaign.